2024 United States drone sightings: Social media

-A video on Threads claiming to show numerous drones over a US city was found to be two-year-old footage from China, depicting government UAVs dispersing disinfectant during the COVID-19 pandemic.
+A video on Threads claiming to show numerous drones over a US city was found to be two-year-old footage from China, depicting government drones dispersing disinfectant during the COVID-19 pandemic.
 Another video on Instagram, which ostensibly showed gunfire towards a drone, was later revealed by its creator to have been edited with sound and visual effects.
 A social media post by Pennsylvania State Senator Doug Mastriano included an image of a "crashed drone", which was actually a replica of a TIE fighter from the Star Wars franchise.
 In other instances, videos labelled as unidentified drones were actually recordings of drone light shows, some of which were several years old.

 Other responses

-Then President-elect Donald Trump suggested on December 13 that the US military should shoot down unidentified drones.
+Then President-elect Trump suggested on December 13 that the US military should shoot down unidentified drones.
 He later said that the government knew the source of the reported drones, and added that he cancelled a trip to his New Jersey golf club due to nearby sightings.
 Weeks before taking office, Trump promised to release a report on the drone sightings approximately one day into his term.

-Comedian Stephen Colbert told several jokes about the drone sightings during his monologue for The Late Show with Stephen Colbert on December 16, 2024.
+Colbert told several jokes about the drone sightings during his monologue for The Late Show with Stephen Colbert on December 16, 2024.
 Comedian Bowen Yang performed a skit during the December 21 episode of Saturday Night Live in which he portrayed an anthropomorphic drone of the type purportedly seen in New Jersey.

 CBS News and YouGov surveyed over 2,000 Americans from December 18–20 about the sightings.
 Results showed that 78% of Americans believed the US government was withholding information from the public.
 More than half viewed the drones as a threat to the United States.